DekodeInteraktiv/imageshop/readme.txt

 * Attachments: Import the new `AltText` attribute from the Imageshop API.
 * Translations: Updated when translations are loaded, to follow the best practice since WordPress 6.7
 * General: Updated tested with attributes.

-= 1.1.0 (2024-02-22) =
-* Search: Ignore image mime-types when the image is served by Imageshop, these are always valid and checked by the Imageshop API.
-* Attachments: Improve the SQL query for fallback handling to be more performant in the database lookups it performs.
-* Attachments: Avoid duplicating the srcset generation if it already exists.
-* Attachments: Introduce a new advanced setting allowing site administrators to disable the srcset calculations on media-heavy sites that may not always be compatible with WordPress' media handling.

-= 1.0.4 (2023-09-05) =
-* Attachments: Fix a race condition where a 0x0 pixel image size could be generated if the image was being processsed by third party code during the upload process.

-= 1.0.3 (2023-08-14) =
-* Attachments: Improve the identification of original images to generate the appropriate media sizes.

-= 1.0.2 (2023-07-20) =
-* Imageshpo API: Add secondary declaration for media interfaces to improve support during uthe upload procedure.

-= 1.0.1 (2023-07-19) =
-* Attachments: Fall back to local images if the Imageshop API response fails for any reason.
-* Attachments: Add support for image sizes defined in an array, and not by a pre-registered slug.

-= 1.0.0 (2023-06-20) =
-* Media filter: Use numeration for categories to avoid filter reordering on CategoryID's.
-* Media library: Add a note about image sizes.
-* Attachments: Fix an issue where 0x0 pixel image sizes would be needlessly generated.
-* Attachments: Avoid repetative fallback actions when the domain for an attachment does not match the site URL.
-* Attachments: Add dynamic generation of media captions.
-* Attachments: Ensure mime-types match image media before attempting to generate image variations.